 In the case of our delayed postcards, you and your team are facing a time constraint — you don’t have enough time to get the cards mailed by your original deadline.

-What are the 5 focusing steps in the theory of constraints?
+The five focusing steps in the theory of constraints

 As we mentioned earlier, there are five focusing steps in the theory of constraints.
 These are steps that you’ll walk through sequentially to identify your bottleneck and fix it.

 Sticking with our simple postcard scenario, let’s walk through each of these focusing steps — with plenty of theory of constraints examples included.

 To achieve your goal, you must alleviate the current bottleneck.
 But you can’t lessen the bottleneck until you know exactly what it is.

 In some cases, pinpointing your bottleneck might be easy.
 In other cases, it might be less obvious.
 One of the easiest places to start is looking for the step of your process that takes the longest amount of time — as that could be a place where things are getting stuck.